Patricia Kaas: 1990–1992: Scène de vie

 In 1990, Kaas began her first world tour, which lasted 16 months in total.
 She sang in front of about 750,000 fans in over 196 concerts in 12 countries.
 Among others, Kaas sang daily for a week at the Olympia and Zenith, one of the most famous concert halls in Paris.
 The concerts were sold out four months before they began.
 Kaas also gave other successful concerts in New York and Washington D.C. in the U.S.A.
 At the end of the tour, Mademoiselle chante... had sold 1 million copies in France alone, achieving diamond status.
 Kaas received the Goldene Europa, one of the biggest German music awards.

 In 1990, Kaas moved from her former record company, Polydor, to CBS/Sony.
 Cyril Prieur and Richard Walter, of the Paris firm Talent Sorcier, replaced Bernard Schwartz to become her managers in 1987.
 Prieur and Walter contributed significantly to the singer's success, in return for which Kaas referred to them as her "family".

 With a new record company, she produced Scène de vie (Eng: The Stage of Life) in 1990.
 It reached the top of the French charts and stayed there for 10 weeks, going diamond in the process as Mademoiselle chante... had done before it.
 With the song Kennedy Rose, Kaas again worked with Elisabeth Depardieu and François Bernheim.
 This collaboration was more successful than Jalouse, reaching 34th place in the French singles charts.
 The song was dedicated to Rose Kennedy, matriarch of the Kennedy clan, and mother of former U.S. president John F. Kennedy.

 While on the Scène de vie tour, the singer performed 210 concerts before 650,000 spectators in 13 countries, among them Japan, Canada and the USSR, where she sang in Moscow and Leningrad.
 At the end of 1991, her first live album Carnets de scène (Eng: Stage Notebooks) appeared, which achieved popularity beyond her dedicated fans.
 13 years later, Sony also published the album as a live DVD.

 In 1991, Kaas received two further awards, the World Music Award and a Bambi.
 In the following year, she received 3rd place in the category of 'Best International Female Singer' at the ECHO awards in Cologne, nominated alongside Cher (who received first place), Tina Turner, Madonna and Whitney Houston, four of the biggest names in the music business.

+During her Scène de vie tour, Patricia Kaas received critical acclaim for her ability to revitalize the classic French music-hall tradition.
+A review in The New York Times described her as a "charismatic young performer" who effectively reinvented the legacy of Edith Piaf and Charles Aznavour in a contemporary, yet respectful manner.
+The review noted that despite performing primarily in French, Kaas's strong theatrical presence and sharp, cutting alto allowed her to connect with American audiences, showcasing her international appeal.